sunnyperando/laravel-phonebook-app/readme.md

 Create a database locally named phonebook-app

-Rename .env.example file to .env or
+Rename .env.example file to .env and define the following in it:
-Edit the following on .env

 ```python
 APP_NAME=Phonebook
 ```